Agien99/riderjob/README.md

 The rider can end the session at any time.

-Only one active session should normally exist for a user.
+A user should normally have only one active rider session.

+The backend must prevent accidental creation of multiple active sessions for the same user.

 ---